boulais01/professional-development-week-nine-through-sixteen-boulais01/writing/review.md

 ### Executive Summaries

-TODO: Use the following list to provide the URL of an article that you helped to publish on the Developer Development web site.
-Please note that it is not expected that you provide a reference to more than three executive summaries.
-With that said, by the end of the academic semester it is expected that every student in the course will make a contribution to at least three executive summaries about professional development.
-If you contributed to more than three summaries, please make sure that you reference them in the following list.
+During the last five weeks:
+- I Contributed to an Executive Summary at this URL: <https://developerdevelopment.com/blog/se12/>
 - I Contributed to an Executive Summary at this URL:
 - I Contributed to an Executive Summary at this URL:
-- I Contributed to an Executive Summary at this URL:

-TODO: If you did not contribute to at least three executive summaries about professional development, then explain why you did not do so, providing all relevant details.

 ### GitHub Commits